Speak to a local memory care advisor 24/7: (888) 595-9951

 Belmont Village Johns Creek

-For seniors who require help with everyday tasks, Belmont Village Johns Creek can be the best choice for memory care assisted living in Suwanee, Georgia.
-Belmont Village Johns Creek contains a total capacity of 110 dementia units.
-It offers services that include individualized programs and care, caregiving staff trained specifically for dementia and aid with dining and meal choices.
+For seniors who require assistance with daily living tasks, Belmont Village Johns Creek can be the best choice for memory care assisted living in Suwanee, Georgia.
+Belmont Village Johns Creek contains a maximum capacity of 110 memory care units.
+It includes amenities such as secure indoor and outdoor wandering areas, emergency pendant system and activities tailored to dementia.

 Does Medicare pay for memory care costs in Cumming, Georgia?